 That night, Carla and her mother were watching television together.
 Carla’s mom eventually went to bed; Carla stayed up.
-The next morning Carla’s mom awoke to the sound of the television channel going off air for the night (Back then, TV stations did not air shows all night, only up to a certain time).
+The following day, Carla’s mom awoke to the television channel’s sound going off-air for the night (Back then, TV stations did not air shows all night, only up to a specific time).

-Chairs had been pushed back from the living room table and a soda bottle overturned.
-Carla’s sandals were on the floor in the same spot she had left them the night before.
+Chairs had been pushed back from the living room table, and a soda bottle overturned.
+Carla’s sandals were on the floor where she had left them the night before.
 Her belt was found outside the exterior door; the door itself was standing wide open.

-All of Carla’s belongings, including her purse, money and seizure medications, were still inside the apartment.
+Carla’s belongings, including her purse, money, and seizure medications, remained in the apartment.

-18 years after Carla disappeared, police received information that in July 1980, Carla had been abducted by a group of men, taken to a nearby lake and raped.
+Eighteen years after Carla disappeared, police received information that in July 1980, a group of men abducted Carla.
+They took her to a nearby lake and raped her.
 The attack lasted three hours before the men took Carla home.
 However, Birmingham Police said no police report was ever filed over that.

-A week before Carla disappeared, this same group of men showed up at Carla’s home but she did not let them in.
+A week before Carla disappeared, the same men showed up at Carla’s home, but she did not let them in.

-An investigator close to the case told WBRC that “someone came forward and said Carla had been seen seen around green track in south Alabama and she was well and she was doing what she wanted to do and was just a runaway.”
+An investigator close to the case told WBRC that “someone came forward and said Carla had been seen around green track in south Alabama and she was well, and she was doing what she wanted to do and was just a runaway.”

 Almost 36 years later, Carla remains missing.
 If alive, Carla would be 50 years old.

-Several years after Carla went missing, her mother had her declared legally dead.
+Several years after Carla went missing, her mother declared her legally dead.